richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ## Add members to a 360 User Role

 To manually add a person to a new role, scroll down to the Search bar in the **All Members** section.
-Begin to type the name of the person you are searching for and then select it.
+Begin to type the name of the person you're searching for and then select it.
 Now you see your unique 360 User Role in **All Members**.

 :::image type="content" source="../../media/glint/setup/all-members.png" alt-text="Screenshot of an employee name added to the All Members role list.":::